 What side effects can rilpivirine cause?

 Rilpivirine can cause serious, life-threatening side effects.
-These include depression or mood changes.
+These include depression, mood changes, and liver problems.
 (See the WARNING above.)

 Other possible side effects of rilpivirine include: